-&lt;sup>21West (1992) notes that there is a decline in the aggregate inventory-to-sales ratio in Japan beginning in the early to mid-1970s.
+(1992) notes that there is a decline in the aggregate inventory-to-sales ratio in Japan beginning in the early to mid-1970s.
 He also notes that there is no evidence of similar decline in the U.S..
 His data, however, end in the late 1980s.
-As noted above, Figure 7 suggests that at least for U.S. durables manufacturing, there has been a downward trend in the inventories-to-sales ratio in the period since the mid-1980s.
+A plot of the inventory-to-sales ratio (not shown) suggests that at least for U.S. durables manufacturing, there has been a downward trend in the inventories-to-sales ratio in the period since the mid-1980s.